vmware/container-service-extension/docs/TEMPLATE_MANAGEMENT.md

 restrict Kubernetes templates from being used by tenants in order to prohibit them from deploying Kubernetes Clusters.

-This is accomplished with the use of VDC Compute Policies feature of vCD 10.0.
+This is accomplished with the use of VDC Compute Policies feature of VCD 10.0.
 CSE 2.5 offers the capability to service providers to tag selected templates and organization VDCs with compute policy which restricts Kubernetes cluster deployments from tagged templates to only tagged organization VDCs.